gerbera/gerbera/doc/config-clients.rst

     * Optional
     * Default: empty

-    This allows to filter clients by IP address.
+    This allows to select clients by IP address.

     ::